mohammedswalihct/my_portfolio/README.md

+# Ethical Hacker - [Your Name/Username]

+Welcome to my GitHub repository!
+I'm an ethical hacker dedicated to identifying and fixing security vulnerabilities to help make the internet a safer place.
+This is where I share my projects, tools, and research on cybersecurity, penetration testing, vulnerability assessments, and more.
+Feel free to explore and collaborate.

+## 🔐 About Me

+I'm passionate about finding security loopholes, protecting systems, and improving cybersecurity practices.
+As an ethical hacker, my primary goal is to improve security by uncovering vulnerabilities in a responsible manner, reporting them, and helping organizations strengthen their defenses.

 <h2 align="left">Hi 👋, I'm Leonardo Da Vinci</h2>
 <h3 align="left">An ______________ and ______________________ with expertise in Vulnerability Assessment and Pentesting.</h3>
 <br>